serlo/api.serlo.org/README.md

 ### Other commands

+- `yarn build` builds all packages.
+Run it when package `authorization` changed.
 - `yarn build:server` builds the server (only needed for deployment)
 - `yarn changelog` generates the changelog (only needed for deployment)
 - `yarn deploy:images` deploys the docker images to our Container Registry (only needed for deployment)